miladrayka/Awesome-Thermoelectrics/README.md

-# Machine Learning for Thermoelectrics
+# Machine Learning for Thermoelectric Materials

 A curated collection of research papers, datasets, and software tools at the intersection of machine learning and thermoelectric materials.

-##  Core Research: Machine Learning for Thermoelectric Materials
+##  Research Papers

 | # |Title |Year|
 |:---------:|-----|---|